primecms/example-gatsby/README.md

 ### Setting up Prime CMS

-This example uses a [apollo-link-prime](https://github.com/primecms/apollo-link-prime) to fetch post from an instance of Prime CMS (which is running a Graphql server) you can add your own deploy of Prime CMS in `utils/prime.js`
+This example uses a [apollo-link-prime](https://github.com/primecms/apollo-link-prime) to fetch posts from an instance of Prime CMS (which is running a Graphql server) you can add your own deploy of Prime CMS in `utils/prime.js`

 ```
 export const client = new ApolloClient({